Mustafa Levent Göktaş

-Mustafa Levent Göktaş (born June 8, 1959) is a Turkish colonel, who took part in the 1999 operation to catch Abdullah Öcalan, the leader of the Kurdish terrorist organization PKK, designated as a terrorist organisation in Turkey.
+Mustafa Levent Göktaş (born June 8, 1959) is a Turkish colonel, who took part in the 1999 operation to capture Abdullah Öcalan, the leader of the Kurdish terrorist organization PKK, designated as a terrorist organisation in Turkey.
 In January 2009, Göktaş was detained in the Ergenekon investigation.
 Göktaş was released on 10 March 2014, along with other Ergenekon defendants.

-He is a member of the Special Forces Command (Özel Kuvvetler Komutanlığı); an elite special forces unit.
+He is a member of the Special Forces Command (Özel Kuvvetler Komutanlığı); an elite special forces unit of the Turkish Armed Forces.